 Material risks identified include liquidity and system availability.
-Any disruption will have an impact on the South African rand (ZAR) settlement through CLS, funding of South African settlement accounts in the SADC-RTGS as well as on the settlement of equities and bonds.
+Any disruption will have an impact on the South African rand (ZAR) settlement through CLS, the funding of South African settlement accounts in the SADC-RTGS system as well as the settlement of equities and bonds.
 Reliance on SWIFT as the only message network carrier might pose a material risk to the FMI's operations.
-The NPSD participates in the review of strategic and operational risks, facilitated by the RMCD, on an annual basis.
+NPSD participates in the annual review of strategic and operational risks, facilitated by RMCD.